Fully Customized Orthotics for Sports

 Pain after sports can range from acute sprains and strains, to chronic degenerative injuries.
-Lower extremity biomechanics is a major part of podiatric care; podiatrists can advise on and treat your foot and ankle musculoskeletal problems through our unique perspective.
+Lower extremity biomechanics is a key focus of podiatric care and our podiatrists offer expert guidance and management for your foot and ankle musculoskeletal issues from a specialised perspective.

 Running is one of the most participated sports in Singapore, highly strenuous on the body especially the lower limbs.
 The demands on the body depends on the type of running (i.e. distance running, trail running, or sprinting) and the foot striking pattern (i.e. forefoot, midfoot or rearfoot strike).
 Certain foot postures can cause more strain to other surrounding joints and soft tissue; injury is avoidable and peak performance is achievable when the bio-mechanical discrepancies are corrected.

 Customized running orthotics are specially designed for runners to help resolve their foot posture imbalances and prevent certain soft tissue overcompensation that could lead to overuse injuries during running, while being light as a feather and fitting easily into their preferred running shoes.
 Your podiatrist will be able to address the biomechanical defects and optimise the running gait by using customised sports orthotics.
 Once the feet are propped into a mechanically ideal position, it will lessen unnecessary physical strain and boost sports performance.

 Cycling is a competitive physical sport which requires synergy between the cyclist and the bicycle.
 To achieve the best performance, cyclists will often have their bikes fitted according to their body biomechanics, cycling ergonomics, and aerodynamics.

 The foot is the primary interface with the machine; the maximum speed is determined by the power of the paddle stroke.
 However, poor cycling biomechanics can lead to many lower limb complications.
 The most common one is knee injury.